hyprwm/hyprland-website/src/content/news/wallpaperContest.md

 - All wallpapers must be strictly SFW.
 (No explicit / offensive / political content)
 - All wallpapers must be more-or-less dark.
 No light mode, please.
 - All wallpapers must be 16:9, 4K or above.
+- All wallpapers must be a PNG.
+No animated wallpapers.
 - AI generated content is strictly forbidden.
 - Project files from whatever software you used will be asked for privately if you win in order to verify you made it.
 - By submitting anything you agree that in case it wins you give us all rights to use it for any purpose whatsoever.
 (It will be used as a wallpaper, and nothing else though, I promise)